-A basic income is a government-organized income available unconditionally to all.
-It is provided on an individual basis, to meet basic needs, without means test or work requirement.
-The idea of a basic income has been around for a long time, and indeed one of the leading studies was conducted in Manitoba in the 1970s (the Mincome project).
-It is gaining increasing support and interest in Canada and around the world in recent years.
-Basic Income Manitoba (BIM) was formed in 2013 to educate, support research and promote basic income as a public policy in Manitoba and nationally.
+A basic income is a government-organized unconditional income available to all.
+It is provided on an individual basis to meet basic needs without means testing or work requirements.
+The idea of a basic income has been around for a long time.
+One of the leading studies was conducted in Manitoba in the 1970s, titled the Mincome project.

-The Basic Income Canada Network (BICN) is a national voluntary, non-profit, non-partisan organization that originated in 2008 and serves as a central point of information and organizing for basic income in Canada.
+Basic Income Canada Network (BICN) is a national voluntary, non-profit, non-partisan organization that serves as a central point of information and organizing for basic income in Canada.
 It is affiliated with the global Basic Income Earth Network (BIEN) which was created in 1986 to foster informed discussion on basic income in Europe.
-BIEN expanded its scope in 2004 to serve as a link between individuals and groups committed to or interested in basic income, and to foster informed discussion of the topic throughout the world.
+BIEN expanded its scope in 2004 to serve as a link between individuals and groups committed to, or interested in, basic income.